Geography A Level

 |Campus||Welsh Bridge Campus|

 A minimum of five GCSEs at grade 4 or above, including English Language, Maths and Geography (if taken at GCSE).

-You will learn in a wide variety of ways, but there is a focus on small group activities as we want you to work with others and develop your own ideas and opinions.
-We also learn about Geography first hand by visiting some of the places that we study.
+There is a focus on small group activities, as we want you to work with others and develop your own ideas and opinions.

-Fieldwork includes day trips to the Welsh coast, Craven Arms and Birmingham, as well as other more local activities.
+Fieldwork includes day trips to the Welsh coast and Birmingham, as well as other more local activities close to college.

 What do I do next?We are still enrolling school leavers for courses starting in September 2023.
 If you would like to apply or are still undecided about the course most suitable for you, please ring Admissions on 01743 342346 or email firstname.lastname@example.org

 Previous Institution: Llanidloes High School

 Geography is an interesting subject and the teachers get you involved.
 I came to SCG because I wanted a change and it felt like the best option for me.
 It is great to learn about the world, climate change and globalisation – there is a wide range of aspects covered.
 After College I want to study Anthropology at university.